tryyang2001/tp/docs/UserGuide.md

 	Baked Potato (350 cal)
 __________________________________________________________________________________________________________
 ```

-❗️ Though the parameters are optional, do provide at least one of them so that _Fitbot_ knows what you want to update about the Item!

 #### 4.5.4 Deleting Food Bank Items `delete fbank/`
 You can delete an Item from the Food Bank using this command.